Dede09-ml/Face-Mask-Detection-3-Classes/README.md

 # Face-Mask-Detection-With-WebCam

 I got this dataset from https://www.kaggle.com/andrewmvd/face-mask-detection.
 Face mask detection contains 2 folder (annotations and images).
-Annotation folder contains every coordinates or boundingbox for each images (with mask, without mask, and mask weared incorrect).
+Annotation folder contains every coordinates or boundingbox for each images; 3 classes (with mask, without mask, and mask weared incorrect).
 Images folder contains 853 pictures where each pictures show person with mask, without mask, mask weared incorrect, or mixing of them.

 So, First thing i did is read every images and xml files. after that, from coordinate (bounding box xmin, xmax, ymin, ymax) in xml files, i cropped images and save them to my google drive.